Impact of Strategic Sampling and Supervision Policies on Semi-supervised Learning: Introduction

-In this work, we investigate the two problems mentioned above.
-First, we explore several unsupervised strategies for selecting the most representative samples from the pool of unlabelled samples.
-Although subset selection is not a new concept in the literature \cite{dist_density_tails, data_diet}, (\textit{a}) they have not been explored to improve semi-supervised learners, and (\textit{b}) they often utilize the labels to find these subsets, effectively making them supervised selection methods.
-To facilitate the problem scenario of semi-supervised learning, we only rely on unsupervised approaches for selecting a set of data to label.
-The labelled set selection methods utilize clustering algorithms to cluster the data representations into `$n$' clusters, where `$n$' is the pre-defined number of samples to label.
-The clustering methods are applied to the features that are extracted by a large pre-trained model.
-Once the clusters are formed, the samples closest to the cluster centers are selected for labelling.
+Given a labelling budget of `$n$' samples, we first extract the embeddings of all the unlabelled data using a pre-trained encoder and then partition the embedding space into $n$ clusters.
+Once the clusters are formed, the closest sample to the centroid from each cluster is selected for labelling.
+Since clustering divides the embedding space into distinct clusters based on their inherent similarities and dissimilarities, selecting a sample per cluster will ensure the overall diversity of the unlabelled dataset.
+The strategic sampling process is illustrated in Figure \ref{fig:cluters}.
+Here, we show an example of selecting 6 samples from the unlabelled set.
+First, the embedding space is partitioned into 6 clusters (red dots represent the centroids), and the closest sample to each centroid is then selected to be labelled.

 Once a few samples are selected and labelled, we investigate our second question, i.e, whether using all the labelled samples together from the beginning of the training process is the best approach or whether a well-defined injection strategy can improve the performance.
 Accordingly, we explore a number of supervision policies that utilize the labelled samples at different points throughout the training stage.
 These strategies include consistent increments of labelled data and also curriculum-based label injection strategies.